Monday, September 8, 2025

 rode past this on the way in, interesting to see up close instead of a fleeting view from the thruway while going 70mph

-didn't go through Utica, at one point popped off the trail and a self serve car wash was there, so i cleaned the bike's drivetrain again. the harsh clunk i was getting occasionally went away. next trip bringing a scrub brush designed to clean the chain and gears.
+didn't go through Utica, cut south of it.
+At one point popped off the trail and a self serve car wash was right there, so i cleaned the bike's drivetrain again. the harsh clunk i was getting occasionally went away. next trip bringing a scrub brush designed to clean the chain and gears.

-oh and dinner at sorrento's in ilion is well worth the stop. pricing is lower than Dino's, portions are bigger, Dino's wins on taste imho, but it's better than spaghetti factory in Syracuse by a lot.
+oh and dinner at Sorrento's in ilion is well worth the stop. pricing is lower than Dino's in Worcester, and portions are bigger.
+Dino's wins on taste and texture imho, but it's better than spaghetti factory in Syracuse by a lot.

 one last thing.
 7:30 p.m. relaxing after getting laundry done and showering.